pangeo-data/pangeo-docker-images/README.md

 Goals:
 1) compatibility with Pangeo BinderHubs and JupyterHubs
-2) small size, fast build
+2) smaller size, faster build
 3) easy to customize
 4) compatibility with Repo2Docker sidecar files (apt.txt, environment.yml, postBuild, start)

 Design:
-Everything stems from the `Dockerfile` defining the base-image.
-Once built, all other images use a simple Dockerfile in the repository root to run ONBUILD commands on the base-image (`FROM pangeodev/base-image:2020.02.27` is all you need!).
-We then create `base-worker` images that do not have JupyterLab UI packages installed but do have dask packages pinned by a `pangeo-dask` conda metapackage https://github.com/pangeo-data/conda-metapackages. `base-notebook` has JupyerLab UI packages and extensions installed and is consequently much larger in size:
+Everything stems from the `Dockerfile` in the `base-image` folder.
+The `base-image` installs a miniconda base environment and configures default settings for conda and dask with `condarc` and `dask_config.yml`.
+Compatible dask and jupyter packages are guaranteed by specifying the `pangeo-notebook` conda metapackage in `base-image/condarc` file. `-notebook` images run ONBUILD commands from the base-image to create JupyerLab UI packages and extensions installed and are consequently much larger in size:
 ```
-pangeodev/base-notebook     2020.02.27          418a793a9970        21 minutes ago      894MB
-pangeodev/base-worker       2020.02.27          f4a634c69cdf        26 seconds ago      581MB
+pangeodev/ml-notebook       2020.03.11     4.83GB
+pangeodev/pangeo-notebook   2020.03.11     1.92GB
+pangeodev/base-notebook     2020.03.11     794MB
-pangeodev/base-image        2020.02.27          5b36a380a27c        26 minutes ago      204MB
+pangeodev/base-image        2020.03.11     204MB
 ```